 These losses are significant and would not justify the removal of these sub-partitions.
 For this reason, JVET-N0372 proposed to modify the 1×N and 2×M sub-partitions in the following way:

-Vertical split of 4×N blocks: the reference samples used to predict each sub-partition are the neighboring samples of the CU, instead of the TU.
+Vertical split of 4×N blocks: the reference samples used to predict each sub-partition are the neighbouring samples of the CU, instead of the TU.
 This is the same as predicting the whole 4×N CU at once, generating a 4×N residual signal and then dividing it into 4 TUs that are transformed and entropy coded in the usual way done by ISP.
 The four sub-partitions are independent from each other and hence they can be processed in parallel in a single step.
 Figure 2 shows an example of this process.
 Note that now the vertical split of a 4×8 will produce 4 sub-partitions instead of 2.